sui-foundation/sips/sips/sip-merge-staked-sui.md

 ## Abstract

-Allow StakedSui objects to be transformed into an Lst object, which are fungible and epoch independent.
+Allow StakedSui objects to be transformed into an Fungible object, which are fungible and epoch independent.
 This improves efficiency for anyone working with a large amount of StakedSui objects, primarily liquid staking derivative contracts.

 ## Motivation